corbinjurgens/qgettext/README.md

 Configure via Corbinjurgens\QGetText\QGetTextContainer in a provider you like such as

 ```
-\Corbinjurgens\QGetText\QGetTextContainer::$emulated = true;// Set to emulated mode as opposed to native mode which is default
+\Corbinjurgens\QGetText\QGetTextContainer::$emulated = true;// Set to emulated mode (my personal preference) as opposed to native mode (default but requires gettext installed)
-\Corbinjurgens\QGetText\QGetTextContainer::$localeGetter = function(){
+\Corbinjurgens\QGetText\QGetTextContainer::$localeGetter = function($locale){
-	return \LaravelLocalization::getCurrentLocaleRegional();//if using mcamara/laravel-localization this is a way to get current locale in "en_US" format as is likely requirerd when using native gettext
+	return \LaravelLocalization::getSupportedLocales()[$locale]['regional'];//if using mcamara/laravel-localization this is a way to get the locale in "en_US" format, for example when the app locale will differ from gettext locale name as is often the case with native implementations.
+Or you can create your own array mapping
 };//Set custom locale getter if its different than just app()->getLocale()
 ```